 Kill Devil Hills earned its place in history as the place where Wilbur and Orville Wright achieved the world's first successful airplane flight on a cold December day in 1903.

-The Wright Brothers National Memorial celebrates the fact with a 60-foot granite monument on top of Big Kill Devil Hill and a visitor center that grabs the attention of kids of all ages.
-Kill Devil Hills beaches are an invitation to surf, hunt for crabs, or go fishing by boat or from Avalon Pier.
-There are several legends about how Kill Devil Hills got its name.
-Ask a local and sit back for a story about pirates or shipwrecks!
+The Wright Brothers National Memorial celebrates the event with a 60-foot granite monument on top of Big Kill Devil Hill and a visitor center.
+Kill Devil Hills beaches invite you to surf, hunt for crabs, or go fishing by boat or from Avalon Pier.

 Above: Wright Brothers National Memorial.
 Kill Devill, NC